sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 </td>
 <td>
 <p>
-I'm a first-year graduate student at Harvard.
+I'm a second-year graduate student at Harvard.
 I'm broadly interested in algebraic topology and arithmetic geometry, but my interests are constantly changing.
-Outside of math, I spend a bunch of time playing the drums, listening to instrumental prog metal, biking, and playing basketball.
+Outside of math, I spend a bunch of time playing the drums, listening to (mostly instrumental) prog metal, and playing basketball.

 I was an undergraduate at MIT, where I majored in math (course 18) and minored in physics (course 8).
 </p>
 <ul>
 <li><b>Email address:</b> sdevalapurkar[at]math[dot]harvard[dot]edu.</li>
-<li>Apparently I've got an office in SC 333f, but it seems unlikely that you'd
-find me there this year.</li>
+<li>My office is SC 333f.</li>
 <li><b>CV: </b><a href="/files/resume.pdf">[pdf]</a></li>
 <li>I'm also on <a
 href="https://mathoverflow.net/users/102390/skd">MathOverflow</a>.</li>